WHOIGit/Rshinypresentation/worksheet.md

 runExample("01_hello")
 ```

 If the example app is running, press *Escape* to close the app.
+You must have the R studio window open for this to work.
 We will also need some other packages to build the final resulting app in this tutorial, after verifying
 shiny works, try to install the other packages we will need.